kanaiyathacker1980/xrpl/README.md

 # XRPL Loyalty Rewards Platform

-A comprehensive decentralized loyalty rewards ecosystem with three different blockchain implementations.
+A comprehensive decentralized loyalty rewards ecosystem built on the XRP Ledger with two implementation approaches.

 ## � Documentation